20 July 2020

 During the Summer of Sport, Anchor Hanover is encouraging colleagues and the public to take on a sporting challenge of their own.
 A special TRYathlon includes fun sporting challenges that can be done from home, including milk carton weightlifting, toilet roll keepie-uppies, and tea bag target practice.
 Videos of the TRYathalon posted by people on social media will be turned into an epic sports video montage for care home residents to enjoy.

 What’s your strength?
 Razor-sharp reflexes, precision accuracy or muscles of steel?
 The Summer of Sport TRYathlon is bringing the nail-biting excitement of sporting competition back into all of our lives and all you need are some household essentials to take part!Give it a try!

 The public are also encouraged to share their favourite sporting memories on social media using the hashtag #SummerofSport2020.
 Even though sporting events might be cancelled this summer, sport still has the power to unite the nation.

 Collective sharing of memories is an important part of Anchor’s focus on dementia and reminiscence therapy, which can help stimulate conversations with older people living with dementia.
 During the week, some care homes will be encouraging residents to use Memoride – an innovative technology which combines traditional exercise (static bike riding), with the unique experience of following cycling routes familiar to residents from their past.

-All our homes have been sharing photos and videos of their competitors and sporting events on Twitter using the hashtag #SummerofSport2020.
-Be sure to use it to share your Summer of Sport TRYathlon attempts too!Follow us on Twitter
+Our homes are sharing photos and videos of them competing in sporting events on Twitter using the hashtag #SummerofSport.
+Be sure to use it to share your sport events too!Follow us on Twitter

 Join the conversation on Facebook